2024 Grace Gardens Newsletter

 Please place Grace Gardens in the subject box

-How does one write a welcome newsletter when half the driving force has left for higher ground- so to say?
-Kathy's presence will always be in our (her) garden as long as we can maintain it and all you wonderful folks keep returning every summer.
+How does one write a welcome newsletter when half the driving force is no longer here?
+Kathy's presence will always be in our garden.
+Her ashes are here in bed 2 East.
+We plan to continue as long as we can maintain the garden and all you wonderful folks keep returning every summer.
 That is, of course, and always has been, our driving force to keep it open- just for you.
-Thank you, each and every one of you.

 See you in the garden.